-Denouement
+DENOUNEMENT

-McTiernan remained in the New South Wales Edward Parliament until 1927.
-He first met Dr H V Evatt, also an aspiring young barrister with a brilliant academic record, when Evatt entered the New South Wales Parliament in 1925.
-As Attorney-General he had earlier authorised the retainer of Evatt as George Flannery's junior in constitutional cases affecting the State.
-In 1922, during an interval out of government, McTiernan went back to the Bar and resumed his time legal practice.
-He was made a member of the Barristers' Admission Board and Challis Lecturer in Roman Law at the Sydney Law School but recalled to the Ministry as Attorney-General between 1925 and 1927.
-In that last year, he decided to leave politics, a decision reversed in 1929 when he was elected the Member for Parkes in the House of Representatives in Federal Parliament.
-In December 1930, during the absence of the Prime Minister overseas, he and V Evatt were appointed by the Federal Executive Council to be Justices of the High Court of Australia, he to take office one day later than Evatt.
-The appointments were controversial because of the political connections of the two appointees.
-According to the Australian Law Journal at the time, in a very short note on the appointments, little, if any, of the criticism which followed the appointments was directed to the individuals appointed.
-In any case, as usually happens, the controversy eventually melted in the face of the exercise by the two justices of their undoubted commissions.
-Interestingly, Sir George Rich was still a justice when McTiernan was appointed.
-His reaction to the appointment of his erstwhile associate, so quickly to sit beside him as an equal, can only be imagined.

-When in September 1940, Evatt resigned judicial office to return to political life, McTiernan was to continue in office for another 36 years, almost exactly.
-His work as a legal essayist in the decisions of the High Court over nearly half a century must remain for analysis and scrutiny in another essay.
-Possibly because of the public controversy that initially attended his appointment, or because of the times or his concept of the judicial office, Sir Edward McTiernan retreated wholly into the secluded world of the High Court.
-He travelled from State to State for sittings of the Court.
-He gazed down at counsel from the Bench, for many years on the right of the Chief Justice, and occasionally in the centre, as Acting Chief Justice or presiding judge.
-He out from the photographs of succeeding at us generations of the High Court judges.
-18

-Such is the substantial passage of the years that there are few young Australians today who know of the early life of this judge of their highest Court, whose service spanned so many famous, decisive cases, and who knew every Chief Justice of Australia and all but one of the Justices of the Court.
+Edward McTiernan remained in the New South Wales Parliament until 1927.
+He first met Dr. H.V.
+Evatt, also an aspiring young barrister with a brilliant academic record, when Evatt entered the Parliament in 1925.
+He had earlier authorised the retainer of Evatt as George Flannery's junior in constitutional cases affecting the State.
+In 1922, during an interval out of government, McTiernan went back to the Bar and resumed his full-time practice.
+He was made a member of the Barristers' Admission Board but recalled to the Ministry as Attorney-General between 1925 and 1927.
+In that last year, he decided to leave politics, a decision he reversed in 1929 when he was elected the Member for Parkes in the House of Representatives in Federal Parliament.
+In December 1930, during the absence of the Prime Minister overseas, he and Evatt were appointed Justices of the High Court of Australia, he to take office one day later than Herbert Vere Evatt.
+After, in September 1940, Evatt resigned to return to political life, McTiernan was to continue in office for another 36 years, almost exactly.
+His diligent work as a legal essayist in the decisions of the High Court over nearly half a century must remain for analysis and scrutiny by another writer, perhaps at a later time.
+Possibly because of the public controversy that initially attended his appointment, or because of the times or his concept of the judicial office, Mr. Justice McTiernan retreated wholly into the secluded world of the High Court.
+He travelled from State to State for sittings of the Court, he stared down at counsel from the Bench, for many years on the right of the Chief Justice, and occasionally in the centre, as Acting Chief Justice or presiding judge.
+He looks out at us from the photographs of succeeding generations of the High Court judges.28 Such is the passage of the years that there are few young Australians today who know of the early life of this judge of their highest Court, whose service spanned so many famous, decisive cases, and who knew every Chief Justice of Australia and all save one of the Justices of the Court.
 In due course, his biography may be written.
-This note is offered, meantime, to remedy the neglected interest in the early career of a distinguished and able Australia.

-After his retirement Sir Edward McTiernan's lively memory of far-away days and personal anecdotes of the famous men of the Australian law were a constant source of delight and startlement to those who had the privilege of his company.
-How remarkable it was to spend time with a man who had held so many high public offices, who was born as the Federation was conceived, whose life covered the whole history of our Federal supreme court, who had been the professional colleague of the men who are now but names to the rest of us, and whose judicial decisions affected so many cases of constitutional and other legal moment through peace What a comment it is on our melancholy century that but for his fall off the veranda at his parents' home near Glen Innes in 1899, Edward McTiernan might not have lived to his 97th year, offering a lifetime of service to the people of Australia now to reflect upon and to remember.
+This piece is offered, meantime, to remedy the neglected interest in the career of a distinguished and able Australian.
+He is still amongst us, his lively memory and personal anecdotes of the famous men of the Australian law, a constant source of delight and startlement to those who have the privilege of his company.
+How remarkable it is that there is still living in Australia today a man who has held so many high public offices, who was born as the Federation was conceived, whose life has covered the whole history of our Federal supreme court, who has been the professional colleague of the men who are now but names to the rest of us, whose judicial vote affected so many cases of constitutional and other legal moment.
+What a comment it is on our century that but for his fall off the veranda at his parents' home near Glen Innis in 1899, Edward McTiernan might not be celebrating his 91st year, with a lifetime of service to the people of Australia to reflect upon and to remember.

-Now that he has died, it is timely to recall his early years and to consider afresh an Australian life in the law of exceptional duration, honour and achievement.